 Participants must be employed on the last day of the Plan year, and complete 1,000 hours of service during the Plan year to be eligible to receive profit sharing contributions.
 Each year the Board of Directors may determine the percentage of employee salaries that the Company will contribute as a profit sharing contribution.
-This contribution is discretionary and the Company did not make a profit sharing contribution in 2008.
-The Company made profit sharing contributions, in the form of Company stock, at the rate of 3% of eligible participant's salary, which approximated \$1,310,000 in 2007.
+This contribution is discretionary and the Company did not make profit sharing contributions in either 2009 or 2008.

 At the discretion of the Board of Directors, the Company may elect to contribute a matching contribution based on the amounts of salary deferrals of the participants.
 Effective January 1, 2005, the Company began making matching cash contributions to participant accounts.
-The cash match during 2007 was \$0.50 on the dollar (per pay period) up to the first 6% of eligible participant contributions, which approximated \$998,000 in 2007.
-The Board did not elect any matching contributions in 2008.
+The Board did not elect any matching contributions in 2009 or 2008.

 Beginning January 1, 2008, the Company began a Qualified Automatic Safe Harbor Matching Contribution ("QASH") in the amount of 100% of the first 6% of deferred compensation.
-The QASH during 2008 was approximately \$2,690,000.
+QASH contributions were approximately \$3,189,000 and \$2,690,000 during 2009 and 2008, respectively.